 Project complete: Sept 2018-Nov 2019

 The next phase in the project began in November 2020 and will run for 18 months. iCanEAT Project: Implementation of the CanEAT pathway for people with cancer, carers and health professionals focuses on the implementation of the CanEAT pathway for people with cancer, carers and health professionals.
-For more details on the project or to be involved, contact Rebecca McIntosh - Project Officer [email protected]
+For more details on the project please contact [email protected]

 Cancer Strategy & Development, Department of Health Victoria